JovaniPink/JovaniPink/README.md

 ## Hi there 😃, I'm Jovani Pink.

-> I am a collaborative, critical thinker who is proactive about learning and continuing to development myself and others.
+> Analytics Engineer and Data Integration specialists.

-Business Analysts and Data Integration with analytical and critical thinking skills to assist in making better decisions.
-Interests in making information accessible and presented with tools like Tableau and Power BI to drive us to better outcomes.
-Currently, using the analyst workflow of SQL and dbt; and being urged to understand the ins and outs of a business and look at problems with healthy suspicion and curiosity in a collaborative environment.
+Practicing business awareness, taking business goals or problems and transforming them into a data model with software engineering principles and tools.
+I am interested in making information accessible for power reporting, predictions, and data movement (activation) with tools like BigQuery, SQL, Python, and CDPs.
+I am currently using the data engineering workflow of SQL, dbt, and Cloud Functionality (GCP).
+At the same time, work demands me to understand the ins and outs of the organization’s business goals and look at problems with healthy suspicion and curiosity in a collaborative environment.
+I enjoy the iterative process within a teamwork environment of working through issues, working on solutions with consistent communication, and sharing the building experience and perspectives.

 ## Below is an outline of my work and failures ...